Arts In The Park

 Maine Celtic Celebration

-The Maine Celtic Celebration will take place July 19-20, 2019 in Belfast featuring the rich heritage of the Celtic nations found in the coastal communities of Maine.
+The Maine Celtic Celebration (cancelled in 2020) takes place in Belfast featuring the rich heritage of the Celtic nations found in the coastal communities of Maine.
 The celebration is known for world-class traditional music presented on three stages over two days and nights.
 There are opportunities to compete in a 5K fun run, Scottish Heavy Games, and a traditional cheese-rolling competition.
 The Highland Heavy Games include the caber toss, open stone put, heavy weight throw, and weight over the bar.
 Other activities include a Celtic Breeds Parade and Dog Show, Kilt Competition, Kilted Canter, and Kirkin’ O’ The Tartens in addition to relay races and a Wellington Boot Toss for children.

 Waterfall Arts is a non-profit contemporary arts center located in the former Governor Anderson School in Belfast and the former Haystack Mountain School of Crafts in Montville.
 Arts classes including drawing, painting, pottery, bookbinding, photography, paper-making, printmaking and much more are offered to area residents of all ages.
 In addition, the center presents art exhibits in the Clifford and Corridor Galleries, in their offices and studios, and outside on the exterior walls and lawn at the Belfast location.
 For more information and a calendar of exhibits and events go to: www.waterfallarts.org